Quantum spin systems on infinite lattices: Ground states and thermal states

-where it is understood that the limit on the right hand side is only over states corresponding to sufficiently large $\Lambda_{n_k}$.
-We say that $\omega$ is the \emph{thermodynamic limit} of local Gibbs states.
+where it is understood that the limit on the right hand side is only over states corresponding to sufficiently large $\Lambda_{n_k}$ (i.e., those containing the support of $A$).
+We say that $\omega$ is the \idx{thermodynamic limit} of local Gibbs states.

 If $\Phi$ is a strictly local and bounded interaction, we have seen before that $D(\delta) = \alg{A}_{loc}$ for the corresponding derivation.
 We can then argue as in Theorem~\ref{thm:dynconv} and Proposition~\ref{prop:limkms} that the thermodynamic limit of the local Gibbs states defined above is a $\beta$-KMS state for the time evolution generated by $\Phi$.
 In other words, we have the following result: